Jack of all trades,

 These days I default to the functional paradigm whenever possible.
 Testing immutable and side-effect-free code is refreshing.
 The declarative and composable nature helps me write simpler, more elegant and robust components.
 I believe OOP and SOLID concepts still have value and merit, especially when the problem domain is well understood beforehand.

 Unix over Windows.
 It's one of very few things I'm strongly opinionated about, although I'm yet to try WSL.
-Gadget-wise my setup is fairly vanilla - I use a MacBook Pro, dual monitors, a mechanical keyboard and a pair of noise cancelling headphones.
 Over last few years I've adopted a VS Code + VIM bindings setup, which I found makes me very productive.
 I default to CLI interfaces for most other common dev tooling (git, zsh, fzf, tmux, etc).

 Tests go first.
 During development, tests run in the background for tight feedback loops.
 Tests should cover behaviour, not implementation.
 The less you mock, the better are your tests.
 Whilst I'm not dogmatic about coverage, in practise I find that due to these principles alone, most of production code I write will naturally end-up being close-to-100% covered.